WanqingYang/Test/README.md

 The ```inputUnordered.txt``` file in input repository, includes the same data as the inputData.txt, but input event time is unordred, means user may order products before create thier profile; Update order first, then create this new order.

+The ```input_morethanTop10.txt``` file in input repository, includes 13 different customers, but 2 customer have the same simple lifetime value, and they both rank 10th of all users, thus all of users aligned to rank 10th user, should be printed out in result

 The ```input1user.txt``` file in sample_input repository, include 1 customer.

 ## UserData class